Skip to main content

 Enforce grants as authorization

-• Resource server configuration: check No resource server configuration
+• For Resource Server Configuration, select No resource server configuration.

-• Client configuration: check Configure this applicaton as a client now
+• For Client Configuration, select Configure this application as a client now.

 https://<APEX instance URL>.adb.eu-frankfurt-1.oraclecloudapps.com/ords/apex_authentication.callback